clawoflight/clawoflight.github.io/_posts/linux/2019-10-24-preparing-uefi-conversion.md

   Partitions cannot be resized, so the LVM partition needs to be deleted and re-created smaller.
   Be sure to use the sector size shown in `pvs` as the new partition size.

   Now we can create the ESP, which I did using `gdisk` to easily set the label (to "ESP" because I am very creative).
 Let's update the kernel's view of the drive with `sudo partprobe /dev/sdd`.
-The final step is to create the file system - UEFI expects FAT32/VFAT: `sudo mkfs -t vfat -v /dev/disk/by-partlabel/ESP`

-  The final step is to mount the partition:
+The final step is to create the file system -- UEFI expects FAT32/VFAT -- and mount the partition:

-  {% highlight %}
+  {% highlight bash %}
-  sudo mkdir /boot/efi
-  echo /dev/disk/by-partlabel/ESP /boot/efi vfat defaults 0 2 | sudo tee -a /etc/fstab
+  sudo mkfs -t vfat -v /dev/disk/by-partlabel/ESP sudo mkdir /boot/efi echo /dev/disk/by-partlabel/ESP /boot/efi vfat defaults 0 2 | sudo tee -a /etc/fstab
   sudo mount /boot/efi